-The Hazardous Materials Information form is designed to be used with the material safety data sheet (MSDS) for each chemical that is on site.
+The Hazardous Materials Information form is designed to be used with the safety data sheet (SDS) for each chemical that is on site.
 The information provided by the business will be reviewed by the inspector and verified during the inspection.
 The information will be used as a basis for fire and building code regulation.

 It is not necessary to submit a new inventory form each year if the inventory remains unchanged.
 This will be confirmed by the inspector performing the annual inspection.